 The course is run by Drama Studio London and validated by the University of West London.
-It is aimed at applicants who would like an honours degree upon graduating and would like to take a little longer to realise their full potential.
+It is aimed at applicants who would like an honours degree upon graduating and are at the stage of their careers where 3 years training would be beneficial.
 Talent, passion and attitude are more important than experience.